-Now, we can re-define the Table of Contents the way we want.
-First, we go to the References tab and find the Table of Contents menu on the far left:
+Next, we can re-define the Table of Contents the way we want.
+To do that, we go to the References tab and find the Table of Contents menu on the far left:

 That brings us to the Table of Contents dialog box.
 We’ll click Modify at the bottom:

 … which will take us to the Style dialog box:

 This dialog box lists all of the Styles associated with Table of Contents entries.
 Since the Styles control the formatting of the entries in the Table of Contents, we need to modify the Styles to correct the formatting.
 The first entry that has incorrect formatting is TOC 2 (the second-level entries).
 Click on that (click #1 above) to see the current settings in the Preview window, then click on Modify (click #2).

 Here’s where we can fix everything that’s wrong with the second-level TOC entries: we can change the font from Arial to Times New Roman with the drop-down in the center, and we can fix the paragraph issues (the right indentation and the amount of vertical space before and after) by clicking on the Format button at the bottom and choosing Paragraph from the menu.

 That will take us to the familiar Format Paragraph dialog box:

 We can repeat the same steps for any other TOC entries that need adjusting, but you get the idea, right?

 To check our progress, we go back to the Table of Contents dialog box: